 The table – 1 showed the demographic pattern of the sample farmers in the study area.
 The results revealed that among the sample farmers, about 40 per cent of the farmers following drip irrigation were below the age of forty, 20 per cent of the farmers were above the age of fifty and around 35 per cent were between the age group of forty and fifty.
 40 per cent of the flood irrigated farmers were above the age of fifty and about 30 per cent were below forty years of age.

 Information on education level of the farm head is very important because an educated farmer would normally be aware of technological, environmental and institutional changes and they follow any new strategies quickly by adopting it.
 Education influences the decision-making capacity of the farmers.
 It could be seen that the family heads without education were very low in flood irrigated farms as well as drip irrigated farms.
 Education level of farm heads upto primary level and secondary level were found to be 21.25 per cent and 30.00 per cent among the sample flood irrigated farms whereas in case of sample drip irrigated farms it was 18.75 per cent and 25.63 per cent respectively.
-Respondents educated upto higher secondary level and college level were about 26.25 per cent and 15 per cent among the sample flood irrigated farms whereas in case of sample drip irrigated farms it was around 30 per cent and 25 per cent respectively.
+Respondents educated up to higher secondary level and college level were about 26.25 per cent and 15 per cent among the sample flood irrigated farms whereas in case of sample drip irrigated farms it was around 30 per cent and 25 per cent respectively.
 It can be concluded that majority of the drip irrigated farmers had basic education.

 The table also showed the classification of farms based on family size.
 It was found that more than 50 per cent of sample farms in both flood irrigated and drip irrigated category fall under small family category where the family size ranges between 4 and 7 persons.
 Nearly 25 per cent of the sample farms fall under nuclear family category in both flood irrigated and drip irrigated farms having family size less than 4.
 Similarly, 23 per cent of the sample farms fall under joint family category having family size above 7 in both drip irrigated and flood irrigated farms.

 Farming experience is another important factor determining the decision-making capacity and success of the farm.
 From the table it could be revealed that the respondents with the farming experiences of 15-20 years was found to be high (35 per cent and above) in both the categories.
 During the field survey, it was found that farming was their forefather’s occupation.
 From the above all demographic characteristics, no judgements could be made in adoption of drip irrigation.
 Based upon the need and water availability in the farm, farmers might have adopted drip irrigation on their own.

+Table – 1.
+Demographic pattern of sample farmers